Peddie-dev/Peddie-dev/README.md

 ## 💬 Let's Connect

-💼 Open to collaborations, projects, and conversation around development, design, and project management.
+💼 Open to collaborations and building impactful digital solutions — frontend, backend, or full-stack.